pinchepasta/BLESP-v3-SIGINT/README.md

 The app connects to several devices like Bruce, MULTiPASS, mostly-a-Flipper, Flipper Zero, CYD, Raspberry Pi and many more.
 It always shows you possible attack vectors in detail view, and then you can decide if you want to outsource a job to an external device in your pocket.

+The app also makes use of other hacks and vulnerabilities, like the esl tag part for example.

 <img src="https://github.com/pinchepasta/BLESP-v3-SIGINT/blob/main/13.jpg" alt="BLESP v3" width="25%" height="25%"> <img src="https://github.com/pinchepasta/BLESP-v3-SIGINT/blob/main/14.jpg" alt="BLESP v3" width="25%" height="25%">